 Loss of memories as they begin to fade.

-Pain of watching others grieve the loss (children, parents)
+The pain of watching others grieve the loss (children, parents)

-Loss at important milestones (weddings, anniversaries, births, graduations without that person).
+A loss at important milestones (weddings, anniversaries, births, graduations without that person).

 Learning difficult or unpleasant things about the person who died.